 - 1X point per $1 on all other purchases

-With a treasure chest of 125,000 United miles at the ready, few places on earth are out of your reach.
+With a treasure chest of 110,000 United miles at the ready, there aren't many places on earth that are out of your reach.
 You can redeem United miles for flights on any Star Alliance carrier, plus 13 separate direct airline partners that include Are Lingus, Eurowings, Hawaiian Airlines, and Jet Airways.
 And remember, United doesn’t pass on carrier-imposed fuel surcharges.
 Award flights may be pricey compared to many international programs, but you won’t incur exorbitant fuel surcharges on award flights either, saving you hundreds of dollars per flight.

 Some of our favorite redemptions include: